The information listed below is a direct excerpt from the 2013-14 Course Catalog.

 Requirements for the minor are SOCL 102, 265, 302, and three additional courses within the department.
 Students may choose electives from courses offered at Haverford College.
 Bryn Mawr majors should consult their department about major credit for courses taken at other institutions.

 Honors in Sociology are available to those students who have a grade point average in the major of 3.5 or higher and who write a senior thesis that is judged outstanding by the department.
 The thesis would be written under the direction of a Sociology faculty member.
-Students are required to submit a thesis proposal which must be approved by the department in the semester prior to writing the thesis.
-Students should have prior course work in the subject area in which they plan to write a thesis.

 Three courses are required for this concentration--at least two of these courses must be in sociology.
 The remaining course can be in sociology or an allied social science field.
 Students who pursue this concentration are required to take at least one of the core courses in this area offered by the department: The Study of Gender in Society (SOCL 201) or Women in Contemporary Society: The Southern Hemisphere (SOCL 225).
 The department encourages students in this concentration to take courses that focus on the study of gender in both the Global North and the Global South.
 In addition to taking courses in this field at Bryn Mawr, students may also take courses towards this concentration in their study abroad programs or at Haverford, Swarthmore, and the University of Pennsylvania.
 Any course taken outside of the Bryn Mawr Department of Sociology must be approved by the department for concentration credit.
 Majors are urged to consult Mary Osirim about this concentration.